-- Charged party: Satellite service customer access a gNB which is using satellite backhaul link to CN.
+- Charged party: SSC access a gNB which is using satellite backhaul link to CN which is consuming a service available from MNO.

-- Charging party: MNO who provides the satellite communication service to the Satellite service customer.
+- Charging party: MNO who provides the satellite communication service to the SSC, and the Satellite Service Provider who provides the satellite to MNO.

+The SSC can be charged, either by the MNO or Satellite Provider, on QoS whilst the service is being consumed via satellite.